KushnirenkoIvan/algorithms/README.md

 # algorithms
-This repository was created for sharing the realizations of any algorithms for searching, sorting, evaluating, etc.
+This repository was created for sharing the implementations of any algorithms for searching, sorting, evaluating, etc.